All Episodes

 I know.

-But if you buy into your premise that they're really trying to do this for the American people, and Obama and all these people want to get a plan in in action here real fast to get this economy chugging again to help the American people.
+But if you buy into your premise that they're really trying to do this for the American people, and Obama and all these people want to get a plan in action here real fast to get this economy chugging again to help the American people, we need a stimulus package, $1,000 a person, not a million.

-Uh we need this and we need that.
+We need this, we need that.

-The only thing that's going to help them is when this recession plays itself out and rebuilds if it hasn't.
+The only thing that's going to help them is when this recession plays itself out and rebuilds if it has enough strength to do it.

 I know.